-- Students will be able to formulate a mathematical model from a verbal description of a problem. - Students will be able to solve non-routine problems using logic and quantitative techniques. - Students will be able to construct solutions to problems using computational techniques
+- 1. Students will be able to solve problems that are quantitative in nature. - 2.
+Students will be able to formulate a mathematical model from a verbal description of a problem. - 3.
+Students will be able to solve non-routine problems using logic and quantitative techniques. - 4.
+Students will be able to construct solutions to problems using computational techniques